 Sometimes the line between services provided by non-attorney title and settlement professionals and those by lawyers becomes blurred.
 This happens in states where it is common practice for a title agent representative to appear at a mortgage closing and in the course of managing the title and disbursement side of things, fill in on a […]Read More When Do Title and Settlement Services Constitute the Unauthorized Practice of Law?
 Rhode Island Gives Notice.

 “Data privacy” and “data security” are terms most lenders are hearing over and over again these days.
-The reasons for this are numerous but include the CFPB’s focus on the issue, increased publicity over data breaches in business and industry, and heightened concern by consumers about how their sensitive non-public information is being managed by […]Read More How Are You Protecting Borrower Data Collected in the Mortgage Loan Process?
+The reasons for this are numerous but include federal and state regulator focus on the issue, increased publicity over wire fraud and data storage breaches in business and industry, and heightened concern by consumers about how their sensitive […]Read More Protecting Borrower Data in An Age of Hacking and Phishing Schemes

 One of the biggest concerns that mortgage lenders have had for years is that they send their mortgage funds and collateral security documents to complete strangers who gather together and manage a process where there is no seat for them at the table.
 Even though the closing of a mortgage loan involves significant sums of […]Read More If The Table Starts Rockin’, Who’s Gonna Come Knockin’?